WittonLab/Goodwin-et-al_2026/stability_analysis/README.md

 # Setup and Use
 To start, clone this repo locally.
-Any identically formatted data can still be run through this pipeline.
+This is a general-purpose tool; any identically formatted data can still be run through this pipeline.

 `git clone https://github.com/WittonLab/Goodwin-et-al_2026.git`

-Create a python virtual environment like so:
+Create a Python virtual environment like so:

 `python3 -m venv venv`